Inspired by Tuscany, recreated with love

 - freshly ground black pepper to taste

-- Step 1: For the batter – Mix the flour, salt and water in a large bowl.
+- Step 1: For the batter – Place the flour, salt and pepper in a large bowl.
 Whisk until well blended.
 Add the water and whisk until the mixture is smooth.
 Set aside and let stand for 1 hour.
 Just before dipping the flowers into the batter, whisk in the egg.

-- Step 2: To stuff the flowers – Mix the egg, ricotta, shallot, herbs, salt and pepper in a medium bowl and mix with a fork until well blended.
+- Step 2: To stuff the flowers – Place the ricotta, shallot, herbs, salt and pepper in a medium bowl and mix with a fork until well blended.
 Drizzle with the egg and mix again until well blended.
 Make a small tear lengthwise in each flower and remove the stamen.
-Using a dessert spoon, place a small amount of the stuffing at the base of each flower and twist the petals so that the stuffing is held safely inside the flower.
+Using a dessert spoon, place a small amount of the stuffing inside each flower, at the base.
+Twist the petals so that the stuffing is held safely inside the flower.
 Place on a baking sheet.
 Repeat until all the flowers are stuffed.

-- Step 3: Heat a large heavy-bottomed skillet to high heat.
-Add enough oil to the pan to reach 1/8” up the sides.
-When the oil is hot, dip each flower in the batter and add them to the pan.
-Sauté for 2 to 3 minutes until golden.
+- Step 3: Heat a large heavy-bottomed skillet over high heat.
+Add enough oil to come 1/4″ up the sides of the pan.
+When the oil is hot, quickly dip each flower in the batter and add it to the pan.
+Sauté for 2 to 3 minutes until deep-golden in color.
 Flip the flowers and continue to sauté for 1 to 2 minutes until deep-golden on the other side.
 Remove from pan and drain on paper towels.
-Repeat until all flowers have been used, reducing the heat when the pan gets very hot so the oil doesn’t burn.
-Alternatively, use 2 pans.
-To serve, overlap 5 flowers in the center of each plate and serve immediately.
+Repeat until all flowers have been used, reducing the heat when the pan gets very hot so that the oil doesn’t burn.
+(Alternatively, use 2 pans.)
+Sprinkle the fritters with the sea salt and place them on a large serving platter.